A Celebration of American Family Stories

 23 Irene Paul - A Passion for Democracy

-24 Andrew McBride - Courtship in Difficult Times
+24 Andrew McBride - Courtship During Difficult Times

-25 Alasdair Fraser - Healing Power of Music
+25 Alasdair Fraser - The Healing Power of Music

-I culled this story from my current radio project exploring the many roles the violin family of instruments play in the world today.
+I selected this story from my current radio project exploring the many roles the violin family of instruments play in the world today.
 One of the musicians I interviewed for the series was renowned Scottish fiddler Alasdair Fraser.
-He's an old friend and lives near the town of Nevada City, California where Paula and I lived for many years and where we often went to the Flour Garden Bakery Cafe to enjoy a danish, a cup of coffee, and read the Union newspaper.
+He's an old friend and lives near the town of Nevada City, California, where Paula and I lived for many years and where we often went to the Flour Garden Bakery Cafe to enjoy a danish, a cup of coffee, and read the Union newspaper.
 Ah, remember those halcyon days of yore just two months ago?
-Anyway, during his interview he told me this story and I thought it appropriate given the times.
-It is followed by the tune from his Skyedance music CD that he mentions in the story.
+Anyway, during his interview Alasdair told me this story and I thought it appropriate given the times.
+It is followed by a tune from his Skyedance music CD that he mentions in the story.

 27 Laurie Lewis - The Light

-29 Judith Parkhust - How the World Changed in a Moment
+29 Judith Parkhust - How the World Changed in an Instant

-For many of us, one day our lives were much as they had been for some time and then suddenly it all changed.
+For many of us, our lives were going along pretty the same day by day and then suddenly that all changed.
 Will we remember the moment when the realization of that change occurred?
 Here Judith Parkhurst recounts a moment when the world changed for her and her family.
 And for the rest of humankind as well.

 30 Judy Neilsen - Buying a Hotel